-As WordPress websites become more and more popular, wordpress security issues are on the increase.
-This is because WordPress uses a common platform shared across all of it’s sites.
-So, developing ways of hacking into WordPress and it’s plugins gives the hackers access to thousands and thousands of websites.
+As WordPress websites become more and more popular, WordPress security issues are on the increase.
+This is because WordPress uses a common platform shared across all of its sites.
+So, developing ways of hacking into WordPress and it’s plugins gives hackers access to thousands and thousands of websites.
 For them, it’s a numbers game.

-People often think, website and Wordpress security isn’t an issue for use.
+People often think website and WordPress security isn’t an issue for them.
 “We just sell our services locally and don’t store any sensitive data within our website.”
 Unfortunately, you don’t have to have any information of interest to the hackers to be vulnerable.
 Often it’s done purely for malice or mischief.
-In the mean time, your website is down and you’re losing out on leads and possibly, new business.
+In the meantime, your website is down and you’re losing out on leads and possibly, new business.

-If your website security isn’t up to scratch, you could loose more than your shop window for a few days.
-If your site is being attacked by hackers, your hosting company may remove the site themselves as it before it is breached as it poses a security risk.
-If they don’t and website is compromised, you are then reliant on having backups of the old site and the means to scan both versions to find the malware within it.
+If your website security isn’t up to scratch, you could lose more than your shop window for a few days.
+If your site is being attacked by hackers, your hosting company may remove the site itself as it before it is breached as it poses a security risk.
+If they don’t and the website is compromised, you are then reliant on having backups of the old site and the means to scan both versions to find the malware within it.

 WordPress Security – Updates – Your main WordPress install and all of your plugins need to be updated regularly.
-If they aren’t they represent multiple wordpress security issues.
+If they aren’t they represent multiple WordPress security issues.
 WordPress plugins, and the main install often need updating because hackers have found a gap in their security and are trying to exploit it.
-When you login to you WordPress website, the dashboard tells you if anything is out if date and needs updating.
+When you log in to your WordPress website, the dashboard tells you if anything is out of date and needs updating.
 This is often ignored and though the WordPress core is updated automatically if left too long, but your plugins aren’t.
-Plugins that need updating are highlighted, as you can see on theft it also telly you how many updates you have pending.
+Plugins that need updating are highlighted, as you can see on theft it also tells you how many updates you have pending.
 So get in the habit of logging in once a week to do so.
 It’s quick and easy and you can see how to do it below.

 WordPress Security: How do I make my wordpress website secure? – Read more